 In September, the cruise industry announced mandatory safety and health changes in preparation for a return to cruising.
 CLIA and its member lines adopted extensive mandatory health protocols for ships that can carry 250+ passengers, including passenger and crew testing, enhanced cruise ship ventilation, mask-wearing, response procedures, shore excursion protocols.
 The cruise industry also announced universal testing on vessels with the capability of carrying 250+ people worldwide.

-Carnival Cruise Line has cancelled cruises in U.S. waters through the end of January 2021 and some sailings into March.
+Carnival Cruise Line has canceled cruises in U.S. waters through the end of January 2021 and some sailings into March.
 While the Centers issued a "conditional sailing order," it does not allow for sailings to resume immediately or at any named date.